 There has been a constantly growing international interest in dichloroacetate as a potential new anticancer drug, which unlike traditional chemotherapy drugs causes little to no adverse reactions.
 A previously done study by the infamous Dr. E. Michelakis revealed that the therapeutic efficiency of DCA could be increased when combined with DNA Methylation inhibitors such as Vidaza (Azacitidine).

-After this speculation a group of researchers performed a study which confirmed this hypothesis and concluded that dichloroacetate could be used together with anticancer treatment drugs such as Vidaza or Dacogen in order to achieve better results at lower doses while avoiding the risk of neuropathy.
-A lot of interesting information has been discovered related to the subject.
+After this speculation a group of researchers performed a study, which confirmed this hypothesis and concluded that dichloroacetate could be used together with other anticancer treatment drugs such as Vidaza or Dacogen in order to achieve better results at lower concentrations.
+The study also discovered a lot of other interesting key points related to the subject.

-This may also be true because drugs like Vidaza (5′-azacytidine) and Dacogen (decitobine) prevent the increased DNA Methylation in tumor cells and thus preserve the expression of the SL5A8 transporters.
-In addition, this form of therapy reduces the quantity of dichloroacetate needed.
+This may also be true because drugs like Vidaza (5′-azacytidine) and Dacogen (decitobine) prevent the increased DNA Methylation in tumor cells and thus preserve the expression as well as the structure of the SL5A8 transporters.
+In addition, this form of combination therapy reduces the quantity of dichloroacetate needed.

-The recent findings of the study provide a handful of evidence that this type of combination therapy could help more people battle cancer with less notable side effects of the treatment.
+The recent findings of the study provide a handful of evidence that this type of combination therapy could help more people battle cancer in the future.

 If you’re interested in the study, please find out more below:

 Role of SLC5A8, a plasma membrane transporter and a tumor suppressor